-Zoloft and PPHN: FDA Warning and Causation Analysis
+Zoloft and PPHN: Causation, FDA Warnings, and Risk Assessment

 Mechanistic Pathways and Epidemiological Evidence